RML1812/Top-250-IMDb-Laravel-SPARQL/Preparing Data/README.md

    - Additional data such as ratings and movie posters are scraped from Rotten Tomatoes using BeautifulSoup.

 3. **Adding Cast Data and Pictures:**
-   - Cast details and their pictures are gathered by scraping data from TMDb using Selenium.
+   - Cast details and their pictures are gathered by scraping data from TMDb using BeautifulSoup.

 ### RDF for Top 250 Movie by IMDb - Semantic Web.ipynb